Speech Language Pathologist

 Certificates, Licenses, and Registrations:

-Current state licensure/certification as a Speech Therapist.
+Current state license / certification as a Speech Therapist.